mkraft/entxbulk/README.md

 # Entxbulk

-Adds a `BulkUpdate` method to Ent schema clients to perform multiple DB updates with a single SQL query.
+Adds a `BulkUpdate` method to Ent schema clients to perform multiple Postgres record updates with a single query.

 ## Example